 And even after much consideration, you may decide to change or alter your homeschool plan as needed.
 And that’s okay.

-It’s important to remember that when choosing to homeschool, you are choosing to create a program that best serve your child’s needs.
+It’s important to remember that when choosing to homeschool, you are choosing to create a program that best serves your child’s needs.

 Homeschooling is not about copying the classroom at home.

-Or duplicating what teachers do inside the classroom.
+Or they are duplicating what teachers do inside the classroom.

-Homeschool has the benefit of being carved out specifically for your child and your family’s lifestyle.
+Homeschool can be carved out specifically for your child and your family’s lifestyle.

 Last but not least, you also need to be honest with your abilities or limitations.

-For example, if you have no interests in subjects like art don’t pressure yourself to come up with creative artistic ideas.
+For example, if you have no interest in subjects such as art don’t pressure yourself to come up with creative artistic ideas.

-Use the necessary resources such as an online course, an art class, or an art curriculum that you can help your child follow along with.
+Use the available resources such as an online course, an art class, or an art curriculum that you can help your child follow along with.